 - Preheat oven to 350°.
 Grease a 2-qt. baking, deep dish pie, or gratin dish with butter.

 - Arrange berries, cut side down, in bottom of dish.
+Or sprinkle berries in dish.

 - In a blender, blend eggs, milk, flour, sugar, vanilla, cinnamon and salt until smooth.
 Pour batter over berries.